-Form 10-Q
+Form 10-O

-(Mark One)

-Image: QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIESEXCHANGE ACT OF 1934 or

-For the quarterly period ended August 2, 2019

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES

-EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-37867

-Dell Technologies Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-One Dell Way, Round Rock, Texas 78682 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class C Common Stock, par value of \$0.01 per share DELL New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 7 EXCHANGE ACT OF 1934 For the quarterly period ended November 1, 2019 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES П EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37867 Dell Technologies Inc. (Exact name of registrant as specified in its charter) Delaware 80-0890963 (I.R.S.
+Employer Identification No.) (State or other jurisdiction of incorporation or organization) One Dell Way, Round Rock, Texas 78682 (Address of principal executive offices) (Zip Code) 1-800-289-3355 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Title of each class Name of each exchange on which registered Class C Common Stock, par value \$0.01 per share DELL New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ☑ No ☐ Indicate by check mark whether the registrant is a large accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Accelerated filer

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes \square No \square

-As of September 3, 2019, there were 724,649,156 shares of the registrant's common stock outstanding, consisting of 231,577,113 outstanding shares of Class C Common Stock, 373,736,005 outstanding shares of Class A Common Stock, and 119,336,038 outstanding shares of Class B Common Stock.
+As of December 3, 2019, there were 729,735,739 shares of the registrant's common stock outstanding, consisting of 236,743,696 outstanding shares of Class C Common Stock, 373,656,005 outstanding shares of Class A Common Stock, and 119,336,038 outstanding shares of Class B Common Stock.